quintel/documentation/general/co2_biomass.md

 ------

 ### Policy in Europe
-The Renewable Energy Directive (RED, [European parliament, 2009](#references)) establishes an overall policy for the production and promotion of energy from renewable sources in the EU. **The RED sets out biofuels sustainability criteria** for all biofuels produced or consumed in the EU to ensure that they are produced in a sustainable and environmentally friendly manner.
+The Renewable Energy Directive (RED, <a href="#ref">European parliament, 2009</a>) establishes an overall policy for the production and promotion of energy from renewable sources in the EU. **The RED sets out biofuels sustainability criteria** for all biofuels produced or consumed in the EU to ensure that they are produced in a sustainable and environmentally friendly manner.
 These criteria account for direct land-use change, but do not account for indirect land-use change.
-In 2015 an amendment was added to RED to reduce the risk of indirect land-use change ([European parliament, 2015](#references)).
+In 2015 an amendment was added to RED to reduce the risk of indirect land-use change (<a href="#ref">European parliament, 2015</a>).
 <p>
 Sustainability criteria must be met by all biofuels, whether produced within the EU or imported, and must meet a 35% GHG emission savings requirement compared to fossil fuels.
 As of 2017, the threshold is set to rise to 50% and to 60% by 2018, for new installations.
 In this comparison the complete life cycle is taken into account.
 The reduction in carbon stock (cause by LUC) is calculated and spread over 20 years.
 CO<sub>2</sub> emissions caused by combustion of biomass are set to 0 in the calculations.
 <p>
 **RED does not set out criteria for solid or gaseous biomass.** However, as part of the new Renewable Energy Directive (RED II) for the post 2020 period, the EC is developing a new bioenergy policy expected to be made public in the last quarter of 2016.
-The legislative proposal on a renewable energy target for 2030 will include sustainability criteria for both biofuels and biomass [USDA, 2016](#references).
+The legislative proposal on a renewable energy target for 2030 will include sustainability criteria for both biofuels and biomass (<a href="#ref">USDA, 2016</a>).

 ### Policy in The Netherlands
 The Netherlands generally follows EU policy when it comes to sustainability.
 So, for the use of liquid biofuels binding requirements are in place.
 There are currently no obligatory sustainability criteria for solid and gaseous biomass.
 A voluntary standard, NTA 8080, is available for organizations that can demonstrate that the biomass they use is sustainable.
 <p>
 In the National Energy Accord (Nationaal Energieakkoord) was agreed that sustainability criteria will be formulated to encourage the use of biomass in coal-fired plants.
 It was agreed that this is done taking into account aspects such as carbon debt, ILUC and conditions for responsible forestry.
-In April concept regulation was submitted that restricts SDE+ subsidies to woody biomass that has been produced sustainably ([EZ, 2016](#references)).
+In April concept regulation was submitted that restricts SDE+ subsidies to woody biomass that has been produced sustainably (<a href="#ref">EZ, 2016</a>).

-<a name="references"></a>References
+<a name="ref">this is pookie</a>
+References
 ----------